11 Top Trends Dominating Logistics And E-commerce In The UAE

 The UAE is expecting a 23% annual revenue growth from e-commerce, which we anticipate to be fueled by the logistics sector among other factors.

 We had the opportunity to discuss with Darryl Judd, Managing Director and Group COO of Logistics Executive Group (UAE) the course of e-commerce logistics in the UAE and region.
-Our conversation with the logistics industry veteran uncovered these compelling trends.
+Our conversation with the logistics industry veteran uncovered these compelling e-commerce logistics trends.

 1. GCC to become a central hub for inventory and logistics